How to Safely Restart your Business Utility Supplies Post-COVID 19

+Life is getting back to normal and it’s more important than ever to ensure all safety measures are in place to welcome new and returning customers.
 How do I check if my water supply is safe to drink?
-Can I switch my air conditioning unit back on?
-These are some of the questions that we’ll cover below, so you have a better understanding of how to safely reopen your business.
+How can I keep my customers safe with improved ventilation?
+These are some of the questions that we’ll cover below, so you have a better understanding of how to safely reopen your business and keep it running safely.

 To prevent the spread of COVID-19, restrictions were put in place by the UK government, which meant many businesses had to close or reduce their staff during the lockdown period.

-With lockdown rules finally relaxing slightly, businesses are starting to reopen their premises to begin trading again.
+Thanks to the successful vaccine rollout and with the end of all restrictions finally on the horizon, businesses are now reopening their premises to begin trading again.
 But what does this mean for your business and how do you begin to prepare to open after a long period of closure?

 Check all electric and gas points are working

-If you want to begin trading again, you’ll need to ensure everything is working correctly.
+The first thing to do is to ensure everything is working correctly.
 Turn on all electric/gas points including any appliances so you know if any will need replacing before you reopen.
 It’s also a good idea to send your energy supplier an up to date meter reading so you know you’re only paying for the energy you consume.

 There have been lots of articles published surrounding preventing the spread of COVID-19 in office buildings with ventilation and air conditioning units (HVAC).